cirosantilli/algorithm-cheat/algorithm.md

 Some of the major classes of structures are:

 -   linked list

 -   hash map

 -   graph

-    - trees
+    - trees.
+Important subset of graphs.

-#Algorithm analysis
+## Algorithm analysis

 You need to decide what algorithm is better than what: <http://en.wikipedia.org/wiki/Analysis_of_algorithms>